rrrnld/paper-plane/README.md

 3. Install [bower](http://bower.io) (`npm install -g bower`)

-Once all of that is done, `cd` into this directory and run `npm install && bower install` to install all dependencies.
+Once all of that is done, `cd` into this directory and run `npm install && bower install`.
+A final `git submodule init && git submodule update` is needed for [tern](http://ternjs.net) and voila, you've got all dependencies installed.
 Issue `npm start` and you're good to go!

 ## What's working